ibm-cloud-docs/gateway-appliance/cancel-gateway.md

   ![Cancel pending](images/cancel-pending.png "Cancel pending")

-If necessary, you can perform the process quicker by opening a ticket with IBM support and requesting the Gateway Appliance be reclaimed immediately.
+If necessary, you can perform the process quicker by opening a case with IBM support and requesting the Gateway Appliance be reclaimed immediately.
 This process can take 24 to 48 hours.
 {: tip}